Overhead projector: History

-Some ancient projectors like the magic lantern can be regarded as predecessors of the overhead projector.
-The steganographic mirror possibly came closest to how the overhead projector was used.
+Some early-modern projectors, such as the magic lantern and steganographic mirror, can be regarded as predecessors of the overhead projector,.

-German Jesuit scholar Athanasius Kircher's 1645 book Ars Magna Lucis et Umbrae included a description of his invention, the "Steganographic Mirror": a primitive projection system with a focusing lens and text or pictures painted on a concave mirror reflecting sunlight, mostly intended for long distance communication.
+German Jesuit scholar Athanasius Kircher's 1645 book Ars Magna Lucis et Umbrae included a description of his invention, the "Steganographic Mirror": a primitive projection system with a focusing lens and text or pictures painted on a concave mirror reflecting sunlight, mostly intended for long-distance communication.
 In 1654 Belgian Jesuit mathematician André Tacquet used Kircher's technique to show the journey from China to Belgium of Italian Jesuit missionary Martino Martini.

-It is unknown how exactly Tacquet used Kircher's system, but it is imagined that he drew pictures on the projecting mirror while details of the journey were explained.
+Dutch scientist Christiaan Huygens, who knew Athanasius Kircher's Ars Magna Lucius et Umbrae, is often credited as the inventor of the magic lantern, described in a correspondence dated to 1659.

 The "solar microscope" was employed in early photographic experiments with photosensitive silver nitrate by Thomas Wedgwood and Humphry Davy in making the first, but impermanent, enlargements of minute objects.

 French physicist Edmond Becquerel developed the first known overhead projection apparatus in 1853.
 It was demonstrated by French instrument maker and inventor Jules Duboscq in 1866.

 Subsequently, in 1857 Baltimore painter David Acheson Woodward' patented a solar enlarging camera, a large instrument operated out-of-doors.
 It used sunlight and copying lenses for enlargements from a small negative onto large photographically sensitized paper or canvas.
 Portrait artists found it a boon that provided a guide in making accurate likenesses which they would paint in oils, watercolour or pastel over the enlargement, often made at life size.

 An overhead projector designed by American scientist Henry Morton was marketed around 1880 as a "vertical lantern".

 The use of transparent sheets for overhead projection, called viewfoils or viewgraphs, was largely developed in the United States.
 Overhead projectors were introduced into U.S. military training during World War II as early as 1940 and were quickly being taken up by tertiary educators, and within the decade they were being used in corporations.
 After the war they were used at schools like the U.S. Military Academy.
 The journal Higher Education of April 1952 noted;